cmwilhelm/fsdl_report/README.md

-In order to evaluate performance for this task, an implementation of mean IOU was coded up based on set arithmetic of the predicted and actual classes (see: TODO INSERT LINK).
+In order to evaluate performance for this task, an implementation of mean IOU was coded up based on set arithmetic of the predicted and actual classes (see [the implementation](https://github.com/cmwilhelm/fsdl_report/blob/master/models/multilabel.py#L15-L47)).
 A threshold for positive prediction was set to 0.5 in this metric.

 IOU was chosen due to the poor fit of the default binary crossentropy definition